Muslim Rajputs: Kharagpur Raj

 The Kharagpur Raj was a Muslim Kindwar Rajput chieftaincy in modern-day Munger district of Bihar.
 Raja Sangram Singh led a rebellion against the Mughal authorities and was subsequently defeated and executed.
 His son, Toral Mal, was made to convert to Islam and renamed as Roz Afzun.
 Roz Afzun was a loyal Commander to the Emperors Jahangir and Shah Jahan and Jahangir referred to him as his "favourite" commander in the empire.
 Another prominent chieftain of this dynasty was Tahawar Singh who played an active role in the Mughal expedition against the nearby Cheros of Palamu.

-Muzaffarid dynasty

-The Gujarat Sultanate was an independent Muslim kingdom established in the early 15th century by the Muzaffarid dynasty in Gujarat.
-The Muzafarrid Dynasty was founded by Sultan Zafar Khan Muzaffar, who was probably a Tanka Rajput from Punjab.

-Samma dynasty

-In 1339 Jam Unar founded a Sindhi Muslim Rajput Samma dynasty and challenged the Sultans of Delhi.
-He used the title of the Sultan of Sindh.
-The Samma tribe reached its peak during the reign of Jam Nizamuddin II (also known by the nickname Jám Nindó).
-During his reign from 1461 to 1509, Nindó greatly expanded the new capital of Thatta and its Makli hills, which replaced Debal.
-He patronized Sindhi art, architecture and culture.
-The Samma had left behind a popular legacy especially in architecture, music and art.
-Important court figures included the poet Kazi Kadal, Sardar Darya Khan, Moltus Khan, Makhdoom Bilawal and the theologian Kazi Kaadan.
-However, Thatta which was a port city unlike garrison towns, it could not mobilize large armies against the Arghun and Tarkhan Mongol invaders, who killed many regional Sindhi Mirs and Amirs loyal to the Samma.
-Some parts of Sindh still remained under the Sultans of Delhi and the ruthless Arghuns and the Tarkhans sacked Thatta during the rule of Jam Ferozudin.

 Khanzada dynasty

 Mewat was a kingdom in Rajputana with its capital at Alwar ruled by a Khanzada Mewati Rajput dynasty during the period of the Delhi Sultanate in India.
 Raja Hassan Khan Mewati was represented the Meo Khanzada in Battle of Khanwa.